latticexyz/mud/README.md

 2. Bootstrap a new mud project: `npx @latticexyz/cli create <project>`.
 This will create a new mud project in `./<project>`, so make sure you're not in some other project.

 Steps 1 is only for the initial setup.
 Next time you want to set up a new mud project, just run step 2.

+# TODO

+- Include general Mud and ECS documentation in the doc publish workflow.